Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-• The OTA-PTA uses hands-on intervention to improve clients' ability to perform daily activities and their quality of life.
+• Manage physical and mental wellbeing and function.
+Provide hands-on intervention to improve clients' ability to perform daily activities and their quality of life.

-• They are also responsible for managing client treatment areas and equipment procurement.
+• Often in a workplace setting, the OTA-PTA is also responsible for managing client treatment areas and equipment procurement.

 In this program, you learn:

-• The theory behind the practice of occupational therapy and physiotherapy and have an opportunity to apply your knowledge through clinical experiences and practicums.
+• Theory behind the practice of occupational therapy and physiotherapy and have an opportunity to apply your knowledge through clinical experiences and practicums.

-• To teach and enable clients and families to effectively cope with limitations in movement, daily functioning and activities (temporary or permanent) during and following recovery.
+• To teach and help clients and families effectively cope with limitations in movement, daily functioning and activities (temporary or permanent) during and following recovery.

 Clinical placement